-The Manual Actions Report contained in the GSC shows Google’s latest manual action taken against your site.
+The Manual Actions Report contained in Google Search Console shows Google’s latest manual action taken against your site.

 Manal actions are penalties issued by Google when a human reviewer has determined that pages on the site are not compliant with Google’s webmaster quality guidelines.
 This can be for issues such as thin content, cloaking or deceptive redirecting, etc.

-The GSC Removals Tool does exactly what you’d expect it to, it allows webmasters to prevent pages on their website from appearing in Google Searches through two options:
+The Google Search Console Removals Tool does exactly what you’d expect it to, it allows webmasters to prevent pages on their website from appearing in Google Searches through two options:

 - Hide the URL from Google Search results for about six months and clear the cached copy of the page.